iwasahighwayman/my-elusive-whale/README.md

 ![xxx](/images/analog-rpipico-lightsleep1-current-measure-setup-8mA-8mV-across-1ohm-resistor-IMG_0317-20250624.JPG)

 ![xxx](/images/analog-rpipico-lightsleep1-dso-close-up-8mA-8mV-across-1ohm-resistor-IMG_0318-20250624.JPG)

+The Pico controller would also allow me to re-introduce the darkness sensor into the architecture at a nominal increase of expense and complexity.

 The next step will be to update the python script for the 24 hour cycle, then test how long four (4) "D" Ni-MH batteries, which have 10000 mAH of energy, can operate a three (3) hour LED string "on" duty-cycle (plus any quiescent current associated with the needed externalized Push-Pull/H-Bridge driver.